nursix/drkcm/docs/source/reference/services/s3db.rst

 URL Method Handlers
 -------------------

-.. function:: s3db.set_method(prefix, name, component_name=None, method=None, action=None)
+.. function:: s3db.set_method(tablename, component=None, method=None, action=None)

-   Configure a handler for a URL method for a table
+   Configure a URL method for a table, or a component in the context of the table

-   :param prefix: prefix of the table name (=module name)
-   :param name: name of the table (without prefix)
+   :param str tablename: the name of the table
-   :param component_name: name of the component (if the method applies for a component)
+   :param str component: component alias
-   :param method: name of the method (to use in URLs)
+   :param str method: name of the method (to use in URLs)
    :param action: function or other callable to invoke for this method,
                   receives the S3Request instance and controller keyword parameters as arguments